paulpaul168/ERMS/README.md

 4. Push the changes to your branch: `git push origin feature/your-feature`
 5. Submit a pull request to the `main` branch.

-Please ensure your code follows our [code style guidelines](https://github.com/yourusername/ERMS/blob/main/CODE_STYLE.md).
+Please ensure your code follows the appropriate style guide.
+For Kotlin, we use [kotlin style guide](https://developer.android.com/kotlin/style-guide) and for typescript please make sure that it follows the [typescript style guide](https://google.github.io/styleguide/tsguide.html)

 ## License